 - Fairness: Being treated with perceived fairness is ultimately rewarding to our brains.
 We feel as if we’re equal; enough.

-In each of these domains of social experience there are two responses in which our brain responds; we either see them as a reward or a threat.
+In each of these domains of social experience, there are two responses in which our brain responds; we either see them as a reward or a threat.
 And as we begin to understand the nature of each individual domain, we all can begin to protect ourselves from the threat responses; maximizing the reward responses.

-So, let’s talk about a few of the domains, and how we can minimize the threat responses within them, while maximizing the reward responses.
+So, let’s talk about a few of the domains, and how we can minimize the threat responses within them while maximizing the reward responses.

 As we discussed earlier, status simply represents the social standing that we as individuals hold in relation to others.
 Now, it’s important to understand that it can be very easy to threaten someone’s sense of status, even by simply giving advice, suggesting that someone is ineffective with a task, or by having a micro debate.

 An example of this may be a job interview.
-In said interview the interviewee may see the interviewer as of a higher status, thus having a fearful or timid response.
+In a said interview the interviewee may see the interviewer as of a higher status, thus having a fearful or timid response.

 Some ways to protect your status, and the status of others around you include: